pfultz2/cmake-get/README.md

     cmake_get_from(requirements.txt PREFIX ${CMAKE_CURRENT_BINARY_DIR}/deps)
     list(APPEND CMAKE_PREFIX_PATH ${CMAKE_CURRENT_BINARY_DIR}/deps)

-Of course, this still has the same weakness as `ExternelProject` as the toolchain is not transitive.
+Of course, this still has the same weakness as `ExternalProject` as the toolchain is not transitive.

 Script mode
 ===========